gtronset/beets-filetote/README.md

 > [!IMPORTANT]
 > By default, if there are rename rules set that result with multiple files having the
-> exact same filename in the destination, only the first file will be added, and subsequent
+> exact same filename in the destination, if the contents of the file are the same it
+> will not overwrite the old file.
+If the contents are different, it will copy/move the
-> files will be skipped to avoid overwriting.
-This behavior is configurable, see the
+> new file with a unique name to persist both files.
+This behavior is configurable, see
-> [Handling Duplicate Artifacts] section for details on how to change this to keep or
+> the [Handling Duplicate Artifacts] section for details on how to change this to keep or
 > overwrite files.

 [the standard metadata values]: https://beets.readthedocs.io/en/stable/reference/pathformat.html#available-values